NgTSon/ESP-Matter-Smart-Plug/README.md

 5. Open the commissioning window

-Open the commissioning window on the paired Matter device by using the following command pattern: open-commissioning-window 1 1 300 10000 2002
+Open the commissioning window on the paired Matter device by using the following command pattern: pairing open-commissioning-window 1 1 300 10000 2002
 ```c
 pairing open-commissioning-window <node_id> <option> <window_timeout> <iteration> <discriminator>
 ```